-The statistics that follow reflect incidents that were reported, whether or not those reports were ever confirmed.
-The fact that an incident was reported and is included in statistics does not mean that the incident actually occurred, or that, if it occurred, it was a criminal offense.
+The statistics that follow reflect reports of crimes and incidents received by the Office of Public Safety, whether or not those reports were ever confirmed.
+The fact that an incident was reported and is included in these statistics does not mean that the incident actually occurred, or that, if it occurred, it was a criminal offense.
 The statistics that follow include all Clery-reportable incidents reported directly to FIT's Department of Public Safety.
 Public Safety also collects statistics from FIT administrators, known as campus security authorities (CSAs), to whom students are directed by FIT policy to report criminal offenses and to other school officials who have significant responsibilities for student and campus activities.
-Public Safety also requests statistics from the respective local law enforcement for all of FIT's Clery geography (on-campus, public property, and non-campus) and includes these statistics to the extent the statistics are available and provided to FIT.
+Public Safety also requests statistics from the respective CSAs and /or local law enforcement for FIT's non-campus property and includes these statistics to the extent the statistics are available and provided to FIT.

-Statistics of crimes in public recordkeeping, such as the publication of this report and the daily crime log, are always reported without inclusion of personally identifying information about victims.
+Statistics of crimes in public recordkeeping, such as the publication of this report and the daily crime log, are always reported without the inclusion of personally identifying information about victims.
 To ensure that its statistics are complete, FIT uses its best efforts to collect crime statistics reported to confidential resources at FIT in a de-identified, anonymized way that strictly maintains confidentiality.
 FIT also encourages its confidential resource professionals, where appropriate, to advise on other reporting options, including the option to anonymously report crimes for inclusion in Clery Act statistics (described in detail above in this report).